squares-sql/SQUARES/docs/tutorial/01_language.rst

 .. code-block:: python

-  # Program can be specified using S-expressions
+  # Program can be specified with S-expressions
   prog = builder.from_sexp_string(
       '''
       (mult